iotaledger/iri-ls-sa-merger/README.md

 ledger state and spent-addresses out of a `localsnapshots-db`.
 This can be useful for other applications which are reliant on having the given data in a simple format.
 You must use different version of the program to read/write different export file versions.

+Starting with v4, `./iri-ls-sa-merger -export-db` yields a non-gzipped binary `export.bin` which may not contain any spent addresses if it was generated using the `-omit-spent-addresses` flag. v4 uses little endianess and no gzip compression.
+Using the spent addresses count within the export file allows the importing program to behave accordingly.

-**Note that file format v1 and v2 use big endianness, while v3 uses little endianness.**
+**Note that file format v1 and v2 use big endianness, while v3 and 4 uses little endianness.**

 <details>
   <summary>File format v1</summary>